heptarch/heptarch.github.io/drafts/demon.md

 <i>May 26.</i> אשמדאי back in bedroom wearing particuarly outrageous
 peruke.
 Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in potential, and light-matter interactions in colloid.
-Accompanied by vivid mental imagery. <br>
+Vivid mental imagery. <br>
 </font>
 </div>